B0WEN-HU/B0WEN-HU.github.io/_posts/2019-05-12-First-report.md

 Try to make the Verilator related header file available in GNU Radio blocks.
 A source block like [this (flicker.v)](https://github.com/B0WEN-HU/Verilator_SIM_standalone "Verilator_SIM_standalone") would be a good start.

 ## Issue(s)
-Change the name of the module from `gr-howto` to `gr-myfistmodule`.
+The module name `gr-howto` need to be changed.

 --------------------------